 With a lover, a woman has to engage on explicit genital stimulation with a fully conscious and unaroused mind.
 A woman experiences no mental arousal with a lover so such situations are social rather than erotic.
 There is no attraction for her in doing so.
 She feels the reverse.
 If she wants to pleasure a partner, a woman does so against her natural instincts.
 Apart from a woman’s desire to share intimacy (love for a partner), there is no reason why she should please her lover any more than a complete stranger.

 Most women are embarrassed to name their genitals and sexual anatomy, often considering them to be dirty.
-Many women prefer to use an applicator to insert a tampon rather than a finger, to avoid touching their genitals.
+Many women prefer to use an applicator to insert a tampon rather than a finger, to avoid having to touch their genitals.
 During childbirth a woman’s skin can tear from the vagina to the anus.
 Because of embarrassment women often fail to ensure that these tears are dealt with properly and that they heal satisfactorily.
 Older women often suffer from bowel and bladder incontinence as a result of childbirth damage.
-Not only are they too embarrassed to ask a lover to look for them but they are not even motivated to use a mirror to look at their genitals.
+Not only are they too embarrassed to ask a lover to look for them but they are not even motivated to use a mirror to look at their own genitals.
 This aversion to genitals is inbuilt and not the result of upbringing or attitudes.

 Men refer to the honeypot to reflect their enjoyment of the pleasure a vagina can provide.
 Women don’t have similar terms of endearment for the penis.
 It is sometimes called the one-eyed snake because of the opening to the ureter (where urine comes out) in the centre of the glans.
 Male lovers of men describe fellatio and male ejaculation enthusiastically in graphic terms.
 Women are repulsed rather than attracted to body function (noises and smells) as men are.
 Gay men use rimming, stimulating a lover’s anus with the tongue.
 Deep rimming involves inserting the tongue deep into a lover’s anus.
 Filching involves ejaculating into a lover’s rectum followed by sucking out and swallowing the semen.
-Women do not talk of erotic turn-ons.
+Women do not talk of equivalent turn-ons.